-The Shared-Backup Path Protection (SBPP) proposed for in networks based on IP signaling also has the property of failure independence.
+The Shared-Backup Path Protection (SBPP) proposed for networks based on IP signaling also has the property of failure independence.
 However, the major difference between SBPP and FIPP is that in SBPP the backup path needs to be determined on the fly upon failure which can adopt a restored path without the adequate transmission integrity.
-Thus, preconnection of protection path is very important to assure the needed transmission quality.
-Moreover, SBPP demands extensive database due to the need for every node to have global capacity, topology and backup sharing relationship to furnish dynamic provisioning.
-The combination of failure independence and preconnected protection paths leads to ring-like protection with minimal real time restoration of a path as well as minimal real-time signaling.
+Thus, pre-connection of protection path is very important to assure the needed transmission quality.
+Moreover, SBPP demands extensive database due to the need of all nodes to have global capacity, topology and backup sharing relationship in order to furnish dynamic provisioning.
+The combination of failure independence and pre-connected protection paths leads to ring-like protection with minimal real time restoration of a path as well as minimal real-time signaling.